gitnex-org/gitnex/README.md

 ## Translation

-Help us translate GitNex to your native language.
+Help us translate GitNex into your native language.

-We use [Crowdin](https://crowdin.com/project/gitnex) for translation.
-If your language is not listed, please request [here](https://codeberg.org/gitnex/GitNex/issues) to add it to the project.
+We use [Crowdin](https://crowdin.com/project/gitnex) for translations.
+If your language is not listed, please request to add it to the project [here](https://codeberg.org/gitnex/GitNex/issues).

 **Link: https://crowdin.com/project/GitNex**